SDraw/ml_hfo/README.md

     * 0 - Left hand
     * 1 - Right hand
 * **Root point:** transformation root for hands position: 0 - player itself, 1 - player's head.
 * **RootOffsetY/RootOffsetZ:** transformation root offset.
-Values are represeting offset for avatar with height 1.0.
+Values are representing offset for avatar with height 1.0.
 After applied offsets transformation scales based on current avatar height.

 # Notes
 Usage of mods breaks ToS of VRChat and can lead to ban.
 Use at your own risk.